zerriet/flexMarkProject/src/main/resources/flexmark_readme.md

 </div>
 ```

 Then Base64-encode the entire HTML and send in `headerEncoded` field.
-Images will be automatically extracted during processing.

 **Template with Images:**
 ```handlebars